Preparing your lawn and Husqvarna Automower® for the mowing season

 Aerating

-- Be careful not to damage the boundary wire installation.
+- In boundary wire installations, be careful not to damage the wire.

 Overseeding